Home Alone 2: Lost in New York (video game)

-Home Alone 2: Lost in New York is a 1992 video game based loosely on the 1992 film of the same name.
-It was released on the Nintendo Entertainment System, Genesis, Game Boy, DOS, and Super NES platforms.
-It was dedicated to Tom D. Heidt, a programmer who died shortly before it was released.
+Home Alone 2: Lost in New York is an action video game based loosely on the 1992 film of the same name.
+It was published in 1992 for the Nintendo Entertainment System and Game Boy, then in 1993 for the Genesis, Super NES and MS-DOS.
+The game is dedicated to Tom D. Heidt, a programmer who died shortly before it was released.